nglasl/silverstripe-apiwesome/README.md

 $XML = $service->retrieveXML($objects);
 ```

-JSON/XML for a versioned page (though the CMS doesn't correctly preview XML), with regard to the respective stage in `index()`:
+JSON/XML for a versioned page (though the CMS may not correctly preview XML), with regard to the respective stage in `index()`:

 ```php
 return $service->retrieveStaged($this->data()->ID, 'JSON');